lambdamikel/Busch-2090/README.md

 magazine "ELO" due to a previous collaboration between Busch and "ELO" for some of their earlier electronics kits, this turned out to be *not* the case.
-But read for yourself to uncover who, under commission of Busch and with and guidance from Mr. Jörg Vallen, developed the hardware and operating system of the Microtronic!
+But read for yourself to uncover who, under commission of Busch and guidance from Mr. Vallen, developed the hardware and operating system of the Microtronic!
 The document is a fascinating read and also nicely discusses some of the engineering challenges that cropped up along the way.